MVPWorkshop/greenchain/README.md

     npm run start
     ```

     A browser window should then open automatically at `http://localhost:3000` (or whatever port you set manually).
-If you see the Trace home page, you're ready to go.
+If you see the Greenchain home page, you're ready to go.
 Otherwise, if the page is stuck on "Waiting for Web3...", proceed to steps 5 and 6.

 5. Install the [MetaMask browser extension](https://metamask.io/).
 Once installed, click on the MetaMask icon, then use the "Import Account" feature to create an account from a private key.
 Copy the first private key from the first few lines of output of `truffle develop` and paste it into the "Private Key" field in Metamask.